 After a bit of mulling I’ve broken the bad experiences into three personas.
 These are people who maybe didn’t come to the event for the right reasons.

-So why did these Missed Opportunities writers come?
+So why did these budding writers come?
 I can’t say.
 But I can guess.

 - They were there to flaunt their writing success